 Is It Good for Your Project?

 Using cost-benefit analysis can help achieve project goals.
 It systematically evaluates project proposals, considering costs and benefits.
-This is important for determining the feasibility of a project.
+This is important for determining a project’s feasibility.
 Cost-benefit analysis influences the project plan and timeline by evaluating decision-making factors like costs, benefits, and monetary values.

 Putting it All Together for a Project Plan

 Cost-benefit analysis helps project managers evaluate the financial feasibility of proposed projects or decisions.
 It involves identifying project scope, determining costs and benefits, and making recommendations based on analysis.
-This process helps in deciding whether to undertake a project or task by comparing total costs versus expected rewards.
+This process helps decide whether to undertake a project or task by comparing total costs versus expected rewards.

-Steps for conducting a cost-benefit analysis include defining project goals, reviewing historical data, identifying stakeholders, computing costs and benefits, and assigning monetary values for decision-making.
-Project management software and free cost-benefit analysis templates can assist in this process, improving cost and benefit tracking, and applying net present value calculations.
+Conducting a cost-benefit analysis involves defining project goals, reviewing historical data, identifying stakeholders, computing costs and benefits, and assigning monetary values for decision-making.
+Project management software and free cost-benefit analysis templates can assist in this process by improving cost and benefits tracking and applying net present value calculations.

-In addition, conducting a sensitivity analysis can also be useful for decision-making in project plans.
+In addition, conducting a sensitivity analysis can be useful for decision-making in project plans.

 How to Start Your Cost-Benefit Analysis